HadiqR/qibla-compass/README.md

 # Qibla Compass

-A free, static web app that shows the Qibla direction from wherever you are.
+A free, static web app that shows the Qibla direction and daily prayer times from wherever you are.
 Uses your browser's location (or a place search) and a live compass to point toward the Kaaba — no paid APIs, no backend, no build step.

 ## Features